bopopescu/PipelineShuffle/README.md

-# Pipeline Shuffle For Apache Spark.
+# Pipeline Shuffle For Apache Spark

 We enable asynchoronous Shuffle data transmission to remove the shuffle barrier from original Apache Spark.
+It increases Spark performance (e.g. Reducing Job Completion Time) by 30%-50%.

 # Apache Spark